vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 <!-- this comment is used to properly visualize the unordered list below -->

-Following is a list of elements from the profile configuration that provide further description of their values and the behavior they cause.
+Following is a list of elements from the profile configuration with further description of their values and the behavior they cause.

 - In the `vcfa.username` element for VCF Automation All Apps organizations, you need to provide the user name in the format `user@domain`, or more precisely, `user@organization`.
 For example, use `admin@System` for the `admin` user from the Provider organization (the "System" domain identifies the Provider organization) or use `configurationadmin@AllApps` for a `configurationadmin` user from an organization with the name `AllApps`.